Rio de Janeiro (state): Demonym

 The original demonym for the State of Rio de Janeiro is fluminense, from Latin flumen, fluminis, meaning "river".
-While carioca (from Old Tupi) is an older term, first attested in 1502, fluminense was sanctioned in 1783, twenty years after the city had become the capital of the Brazilian colonies, as the official demonym of the Royal Captaincy of Rio de Janeiro and subsequently of the Province of Rio de Janeiro.
+While carioca is an older term, first attested in 1502, fluminense was sanctioned in 1783, twenty years after the city had become the capital of the Brazilian colonies, as the official demonym of the Royal Captaincy of Rio de Janeiro and subsequently of the Province of Rio de Janeiro.
 From 1783 through the Imperial Regime, carioca remained an unofficial term which other Brazilians used for the inhabitants of the city as well as the province.
 During the first years of the Brazilian Republic, carioca came to be the name given to those who lived in the city's slums or a pejorative used to refer to the bureaucratic elite of the Federal District.
 Only when the city lost its status as Federal District (to Brasília) and became the State of Guanabara in 1960 did carioca become an official demonym along with guanabarino.
 In 1975, Guanabara State was incorporated into Rio de Janeiro State, becoming the present City of Rio de Janeiro.
 Carioca became the demonym of the city, while fluminense continues to be used for the state as a whole.